 The solution integrates seamlessly with the CenturyLink Cloud automation framework or other CenturyLink offerings in a manner that achieves low time-to-value in a self-service model.

 The solution delivers the business value outlined in the application

-Please note the Partner technology must function with the standard CenturyLink Cloud or product feature set as no feature development on the part of the CenturyLink Development Center will be performed to enable a Candidate through the process.
-During this development period and throughout the term of the Program, the Partner will be provided access, on a limited basis, to CenturyLink Integration Engineers as needed for detailed technology questions and roadmap exploration.
+Please note the Provider technology must function with the standard CenturyLink Cloud or product feature set as no feature development on the part of the CenturyLink Development Center will be performed to enable a Candidate through the process.
+During this development period and throughout the term of the Program, the Provider will be provided access, on a limited basis, to CenturyLink Integration Engineers as needed for detailed technology questions and roadmap exploration.

 Two types of Knowledge Base (KB) articles should be created for all Marketplace Provider technologies: focused on Public end-users and Internal cloud support personnel.